Darjow/AI-Art-News-Integration/README.md

 Follow these steps to set up the project locally:

 1. Clone this repository to your local machine.
-2. Install the required libraries and dependencies needed for bs4, DALLE, and GPT.
+2. Install the required libraries and dependencies needed for bs4, openai and others.
 Refer to the documentation of each library for specific installation instructions.
 3. Create an `.env` file and set an environment variable: `OPENAI_API_KEY=<YOUR-OPEN-AI-API-KEY`
 4. Run `__main__.py` to gather relevant news articles, start the conversation with GPT, and prompts DALL·E to generate an artpiece.